composablesys/wish-you-were-fast/reuse23/ENGINELOG.md

 ```
 $ make build-wasmer
 ```
-The engine is built in the directory `targer/release/`.
-The engine updates through build.py running the same command.
+The engine is built in the directory `target/release/`.
+The engine updates through build.py running `git pull` and the same command.

 ### Wasmtime